MicrosoftDocs/Viva/Viva/engage/integrate-viva-engage-with-other-apps/integrate-with-other-applications.md

 ## Viva Engage Embed

- [Viva Engage Embed](/rest/api/yammer/embed-feed) delivers Viva Engage feeds to existing business applications, such as Skype for Business, the company intranet, CRM tools, or content management systems.
+ [Viva Engage Embed](/rest/api/yammer/embed-feed) delivers Viva Engage feeds to existing business applications, such as your intranet, CRM tools, or content management systems.

 ## Viva Engage Connect

-The [Viva Engage connector](/connectors/yammer/) is a host of social plug‐ins that gives you the flexibility to extend Viva Engage's social functionality across enterprise applications.
+The [Viva Engage connector](/connectors/yammer/) is a host of social plugin that gives you the flexibility to extend Viva Engage's social functionality across enterprise applications.

 ## Viva Engage and Flow

-[Microsoft Flow](/flow/) can be used with Viva Engage.

-- For a list of Flow templates for connecting Flow and Viva Engage, see [Flow Viva Engage templates](https://flow.microsoft.com/connectors/shared_yammer/yammer/).
-Examples include using an RSS feed to send news to a Viva Engage group, posting to Viva Engage if new tweets match with a hashtag, posting to SharePoint when a message is posted in a group, posting to Viva Engage for a selected item or when a new item is posted in SharePoint, sending email when a new message is posted, and posting to Viva Engage from Facebook and Twitter.
+[Microsoft Flow](/flow/) can be used with Viva Engage to enable various scenarios.
+(See  [Flow Viva Engage templates](https://flow.microsoft.com/connectors/shared_yammer/yammer/).
+Some examples include: sending news through RSS feed to a Viva Engage group, posting tweets that match hashtags, sending email when a new message is posted, and posting to Viva Engage from Facebook and Twitter.

 - For other examples using Flow, see:
     - [Create a knowledge-based community in Viva Engage by using QnA Maker and Flow](https://techcommunity.microsoft.com/t5/Yammer-Resources/Create-a-knowledge-based-community-in-Yammer-by-using-QnA-Maker/ta-p/393467)